saguileran/Simulation-Protocol/readme.md

 ## Main Function

-This section contains the lattice boltzman execution.
+This section contains the lattice boltzmann execution.
 You can play with tmax value to get a relaxed system
 ```c++
 int main(void){